quietui/quiet/docs/docs/developers/contributing.md

 If the invoker is positioned within the controlling component, such as a `<button data-dialog="close">` inside of a `<quiet-dialog>`, the ID should be optional.

+### Draggable elements

+Draggable elements should generally use the `DraggableElement` class in `src/utilities/drag.ts`.
+In addition, the draggable elements must have `touch-action: none`, otherwise certain devices such as the Surface Pro won't behave as expected.

 ### Dispatching events

 Events must extend the `Event` object and start with `quiet-`.
 You can dispatch events using `this.dispatchEvent()`.
 Although the `CustomEvent` type is unused, event details must be made available to the user in `event.detail`.
 Take a look at existing events to see how to extend and provide details.
 Event declarations do include some boilerplate, but they enable strong typing and help keep usage consistent.